fivetran/dbt_sap/README.md

 | [sap__0vendor_attr](https://fivetran.github.io/dbt_sap/#!/model/model.sap.sap__0vendor_attr)    |  This model is used to display vendor attributes, originating from the lfa1 source.                           |
 | [sap__0vendor_text](https://fivetran.github.io/dbt_sap/#!/model/model.sap.sap__0vendor_text) |  This model is used to display vendor text, originating from the lfa1 source.     |

+### Materialized Models
+Each Quickstart transformation job run materializes 46 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran of the following SAP connectors:
+- At least one Fivetran of the following SAP connections:
    - [LDP SAP Netweaver](https://fivetran.com/docs/local-data-processing/requirements/source-and-target-requirements/sap-netweaver-requirements)
    - [HVA SAP](https://fivetran.com/docs/databases/sap-erp/high-volume-agent)
    - [SAP ERP on HANA](https://fivetran.com/docs/databases/sap-erp/sap-erp-hana)